jyao1/STM/Readme.txt

       A platform BIOS may need override StmPlatformLib to handle some special MSR access, which must happen in VMX Root Mode if STM is enabled.
       If so, this platform owner need override the StmPlatformLib in StmPkg.dsc.
+   6) NOTE: There might be a case that a user need enlarge STM heap size.
+If so, the user can modify StmPkg\Core\Stm.inf /STACK:0x8000,0x8000 /HEAP:0x140000,0x140000

 2. Build STM tool (optional)
    1) Same as above
    2) Same as above